 Usually, death in dreams is not about physical death or dying, but more likely represents change: recognising that we – and those we care about – transform as individuals as time passes by.
 It may represent an acknowledgement of our mortality, but may more likely be recognising how rapidly things can evolve in our lives.

 Our priorities change, our focus shifts, life adapts: house moves, children leaving home, redundancy or retirement, and, as we get older, we begin to notice physical changes in the body.
-(Dreams of being lost can also happen at this time).

 This extends to the changes we are seeing around the world in 2020.
 In the midst of a global crisis, everything around us is transforming – from the reduced number of cars on the roads and aeroplanes in our skies, to the focus for a time being on how much toilet roll was on the shelves.
 The emphasis has been on lack, loss (including freedom of movement) and literally through the media, on death itself.